What age groups do you offer classes for during your worship gathering?

 If you need to check out your child before the worship gathering is over, a volunteer will assist you.
 When you are picking up your child after the worship gathering, please provide the parent receipt provided at the time of check-in to the classroom teacher.
 Without this parent receipt, you will not be able to pick up your child without the approval of the Mercyview Kids Director or volunteer.

 What if my child is sick?

 If your child is sick or has been sick within the past 24-hour period before church activities, we ask that you not bring your child to church.
 Please adhere to the 24-hour fever rule as well, which states that a child needs to be fever-free without medication for a 24-hour period before attending church.

 Where can I go if I need to nurse or change my child?

-We have provided a special space for our nursing mothers located on the second tier of the auditorium area that is available before and during our worship gathering.
+We have provided a special space for our nursing mothers located just outside the sanctuary on the right, near the door to the playground.
 If you need to use this area during the worship gathering, please do so at your convenience.
 If you need assistance someone from our Mercyview Kids Team can help you.